optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ## Internal changes

+This section will be fledged out when we start the implementation of this enhancement proposal.
+Until then it serves as a collection of ideas.

 - The `history` list becomes a class
-- The internal criterion and derivative becomes a class instead of using partial
+- The internal criterion and derivative becomes a class instead of using multiple partialling.
 - We add a logger abstraction that will enable alternatives to the sqlite database in the future
 - ...